 Price Regulation: The third tax in Proposition 3 does not have a simple relation to the current macroprudential toolbox, however.
 This is because my model is the first to high-light the need for an additional instrument that complements traditional macroprudential tools like counter-cyclical capital buffers and LTV ratios.
 From an abstract perspective, this instrument can be modeled as a tax on asset holdings.
 But the concrete goal is to directly manipulate asset prices through the demand for these assets.
 A direct tax on asset holdings, however, seems rather unrealistic to implement.
-A more natural candidate for this instrument is to use monetary policy.
+A more natural candidate for this instrument is to use monetary policy, which is the object of the next section.